woss/fork-polkadot-js-api/substrate/storage.md

 ### historyDepth(): `u32`
 - **interface**: `api.query.staking.historyDepth`
-- **summary**:   Number of era to keep in history.
+- **summary**:   Number of eras to keep in history.

-  Information is kept for eras in `[current_era - history_depth; current_era]
+  Information is kept for eras in `[current_era - history_depth; current_era]`.

-  Must be more than the number of era delayed by session otherwise. i.e. active era must always be in history. i.e. `active_era > current_era - history_depth` must be guaranteed.
+  Must be more than the number of eras delayed by session otherwise.
+I.e. active era must always be in history.
+I.e. `active_era > current_era - history_depth` must be guaranteed.

 ### invulnerables(): `Vec<AccountId>`
 - **interface**: `api.query.staking.invulnerables`